NathanVandeHel/Nixie-clock/README.md

 - a [DS3231 RTC](https://www.amazon.fr/gp/product/B07WJSQ6M2/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) module for an accurate time reading (and to keep time when the clock is not powered)
 - four F155ID1 74141 tube drivers (74141 version allows for no output state, which is needed for the "hide leading zero" function)
 - two SN74HC595N shift registers in series to manage the tube drivers
+- two buttons to manage the different functions